 MNRE has also indigenously developed a hybrid vehicle that uses a hydrogen fuel cell battery as its energy source, but it is still under testing.
 Indigenously developed vehicles are tailor-made to suit local conditions and tend to be cheaper.

-Apart from transportation, the fuel cell technology can be used for stationery power generation.
+Apart from transportation, this fuel cell technology can be used for stationary power generation.
 Bloom Energy, a California-based company led by non-resident Indian scientist Dr. K.R.
 Sridhar, has built a fuel cell capable of producing air and fuel from electricity or natural gas.
 The company’s Bloom Boxes, stacked units of energy servers or fuel cells, produce on-site power for large companies.
 Bloom Boxes have catalysts made from ceramics instead of expensive precious metals like platinum.

 Similarly, Intelligent Energy Corporation, a British company has entered India to set up 400 megawatts of power generated from fuel cells, of which they have already deployed over 100 megawatts.
 As per their deal with GTL Ltd, Intelligent Energy Corp. is replacing diesel generators with hydrogen fuel cells in 27,000 telecom towers.
 This reduces dependency on fossil fuels and is also helps in reducing generator emissions.
 Further, Microsoft engineers have found that if fuel cells are placed close to power consumption units, they also eliminate the need for a power distribution system, which is a big portion of the total capital cost of a software company.

 Hurdles to Mass Implementation